Alifasihy/Ali-anaconda/README.md

 -coordinate of every part of the snake by 10px (dx = +10).

 To make the snake move to the left, we can decrease the x-coordinate of every part of the snake by 10px (dx = -10).
 >dx is the horizontal velocity of the snake.
-We need to create a function move_snake that will update the snake.
+We need to create a function moveSnake(my snake is Ana) that will update the snake.